 Are you currently pondering what to do in the beautiful and thrilling capital of Argentina?
 How about tango classes, wine tasting, flea markets, book stores or chilling in an artsy café with a novel by Julio Cortazar and your new eye-catching tango shoes?
 And the little girl in you will be excited to become a gaucho for a day.

-Now that you have got your perfect tango shoes, it’s time to learn tango.
-Among Buenos Aires Tango schools, DNI has one of the best reputations and that is for a good reason.
+1. Learning Tango Among Buenos Aires Tango schools, DNI has one of the best reputations and that is for a good reason.
 Situated in a beautiful mansion in Almagro Neighbourhood, it is a place where you want to spend time at.
 The teachers lead their classes in Spanglish so you won’t miss a thing.
 Last but not least, the first class in for free – just fill in an online voucher and present it when you check-in for the class.

 If you want to practice your new tango skills or just want to watch advanced dancers in action, head to a Milonga – a tango dancing party.
 From the milongas we’ve been to, the most atmospheric was the one called La Catedral in Sarmiento street.
 The place looks like one of Berlin’s run down techno clubs with lots of weird décor and old furniture.
 No wonder why – apparently, it used to be a refrigerator warehouse once.
 Cathedral also offers tango classes before milonga starts (at midnight, daily).